niltwill/vc-updatedscm/README.md

-[*] Vercetti's Gang car changed to Banshee from Stallion [*] In 'Jury Fury', damaging the Admiral will now make the jury enter the car instead of just doing nothing [*] Cubans entering your vehicle at the start of 'Cannon Fodder' now takes longer than two seconds [*] The third Cuban should also die now if he somewhat gets stuck while charging at the sniper [*] Rico should now fade away at end of 'Cannon Fodder' (and also unkillable by the player during that time, since he is vital to the upcoming storyline)???
+[*] Vercetti's Gang car changed to Banshee from Stallion [*] In 'Jury Fury', damaging the Admiral will now make the jury enter the car instead of just doing nothing [*] Cubans entering your vehicle at the start of 'Cannon Fodder' now takes longer than two seconds

-[*] In 'V.I.P.', fixed looped arrow marker (that's the reason behind why it seemed standstill) and delivering him with the rival taxi will no longer fail the mission
-[*] Game no longer crashes when you type cheat BIGBANG to destroy all vehicles in first cutscene while Ken is driving to his office (making this a fast way to get your game started if you're impatient)
-[*] Weather will now reset to extra sunny (like the other two Avery missions) in Two Bit Hit (previously if it's raining, the rain falls inside the limo)
+[*] Rico should now fade away at end of 'Cannon Fodder' (and also unkillable by the player during that time, since he is vital to the upcoming storyline)???
 [*] Timer in taxi mission will be set according to destination each time, thus the time will not increase infinitely anymore??????
-[*] "Use this" subtitle will now be displayed in 'Treacherous Swine' at the right timing [*] You cannot start the mission 'Alloy Wheels of Steel' if in the cop outfit.
+[*] You cannot start the mission 'Alloy Wheels of Steel' if in the cop outfit.
 [*] No more infinite ammo with the pistol in 'The Shootist' in the first round, and you can also no longer shoot before the message "live ammunition...
 [*] Time is now adjusted to 23:00 when you visit Cortez's yacht in 'The Party' (due to the Colonel saying: "Buenas noches!" - indicating night time)??
-[*] Fixed(?) random traffic vehicle passing by in 'Alloy Wheels of Steel' (might be sometimes visible)???
 [*] The target in 'Four Iron' will now escape when you hit him with a (not-so-deadly) weapon from the distance (otherwise if you do not get too close, you can easily kill him without him moving an inch)
-[*] In 'All Hands On Deck', the heli drivers and hunter driver are changed to FSFA [*] In 'Sir, Yes Sir' mission, "I'm getting out of here" will no longer play if both the soldiers in the tank are dead, and the "Civilian in the TANK!
-STOP HIM!" will no longer play if all soldiers are killed?????
-[*] Lance will now say "Come on man, drive more careful!" if you damage the Infernus quite some in 'Back Alley Brawl'.
+[*] In 'All Hands On Deck', the heli drivers and hunter driver are changed to FSFA [*] Lance will now say "Come on man, drive more careful!" if you damage the Infernus quite some in 'Back Alley Brawl'.
 (The other with the Strip Club is removed, as it conflicts with the other, there can only be one dialogue and because we first have to buy that before we can even enter it, so it makes no sense for Lance to say that!
 Not to mention we got sorta introduced to it in the first mission.)?????
 [*] You can now skip tutorial messages and info pickups at the start of the game.
 Press the SPRINT button to quit the player lock and go on without having to wait a little, or press the ACTION key under 6 seconds to remove help.
 If no action is taken, game includes help after 6 seconds.
 This does not have much impact on the game, it's merely an additional option for the seasoned players who don't need this info being repeated.
 	In no-help mode, some of these missions' help messages are also disabled: